kottofy/PythonDjango-SearchApp/SearchApp/readme.md

 3. Redirect to pretty error page when issues are encountered.
 4. Create alert system so admin can know real-time errors.
 5. Have search.html HTML5 validated.
+6. Figure out how to make Twitter results all the same for a particular query.
+7. Create DisambiguationError handling function for code readability.
-6. (Optional) Display "Working on it..." type of message when query is being processed.
+8. (Optional-speed up server response preferred!)
+Display "Working on it..." type of message when query is being processed.